BMC is an affiliation website. We help you find gambling sites where you can play with real money.

 How To Find The House Edge

 Finding the house edge can be done by focusing on the Return to Player of the game, which is normally displayed as RTP.
 If you’re thinking ‘I’ve never heard of RTP’ then don’t worry, because although the sites claim it’s not a secret or hidden, most don’t heavily advertise it.
 The RTP is displayed as a percentage and if this is classed as too low, then it can deter gamblers from a particular game.

 The basis of RTP is that it is a percentage of the real money wagers which are returned to a player through winnings.
 You would expect then that a 97% RTP means a £97 return for every £100 spent.
 But those of us who have played online know that you don’t tend to get that kind of return on your bets.
 This is because the calculation for Return to Player is done over the long term and not each wager or player.

 Let’s jump back now to house advantage and how this connects to RTP.
-Theoretically if the return to player is 97% then the house edge would be what is left over, meaning it’s 3%.
+Theoretically if the return to player is 97% from the highest RTP Slots, then the house edge would be what is left over, meaning it’s 3%.
 Again, bear in mind that this is over the long term and not on individual bets.